apallaprolu/apallaprolu.github.io/README.md

  > The only excuse for making a useless thing is that one admires it intensely.
 All art is quite useless. - Oscar Wilde, The Potrait of Dorian Gray.

-I used to enjoy photography with my DSLR but then I realized the superficiality of a complex camera and decided to do my best with my phone since the composition decides your skill (also mainly because I lost my DSLR when we were shifting houses).
+I used to enjoy photography with my DSLR but then I realized the superficiality of harnessing a complex camera and decided to do the best I could simply with my phone instead.
+I strongly feel the composition of the capture decides your skill and also I lost my DSLR when we were shifting houses.
 More of this [here](https://www.flickr.com/photos/105114536@N07/).

 Last updated: 12/22/2019, 11:25 PM.